Bitcoin Cash: Carrying Out Satoshi Nakamoto's Vision For Sound Money

 The history of Bitcoin Cash all started with a community disagreement in the Bitcoin community over network block size and scalability options.
 A majority of the Bitcoin community thought that block sizes should remain unchanged, but a large subsection wanted to increase block sizes to increase transaction speeds and reduce costs.
 This group saw these as hurdles that prevented Bitcoin from becoming a viable cash alternative.

 By verifying more transactions per block, transaction finality is faster and more cost-effective, but decentralization has to be put on the chopping block, as much more storage space is needed to host the entire distributed ledger as a network validator, leaving out many cryptocurrency miners.
-The majority of the Biticoin camp saw this as a direct threat to genuine decentralization and thus did not want to enable larger blocks.
+The majority of the Bitcoin camp saw this as a direct threat to genuine decentralization and thus did not want to enable larger blocks.

 A solution was offered to the splintering community in the form of SegWit implementation.
 Although this solution increased transactional functionality as a layer two solution, the proponents of larger blocks did not think SegWit would increase network capacity enough.
 This group became known as the Bitcoin Cash community.
-Some large-scale miners, a few Bitcoin developers, and Roger Ver, the former CEO and current Executive Chairman of Bitcoin.com helped back the hard fork.
+Some large-scale miners, a few Bitcoin developers, and Roger Ver, the former CEO of Bitcoin.com helped back the hard fork.

 BCH Vs. BTC

-As a hard fork, or non-unanimous software change to the Bitcoin (BTC) codebase, Bitcoin Cash (BCH) still shares many of the same characteristics as its predecessor.
+As a Bitcoin hard fork, Bitcoin Cash (BCH) still shares many of the same characteristics as its predecessor.
 They both have 21 million total coins that the networks will ever issue, with BCH one-to-one airdropped to all BTC holders at the time of the hard fork on August 1, 2017.
-They also run on the same Proof-of-Work (PoW) algorithm, SHA-256, although BCH mining is significantly less profitable than BTC mining.
-On top of these commonalities, both cryptocurrencies have a 10 minute block time and both started with 50 BTC/BCH block rewards, featuring the same reward halving schedule every 210,000 blocks.
+Just like BTC, 92% of the max supply for BCH has already been mined as of April 2023.

 Buying and Selling Bitcoin Cash

-Like Bitcoin , which Bitcoin Cash supporters have dubbed 'Bitcoin Core', it is harder to buy, sell, or trade Bitcoin Cash (BCH) on decentralized exchanges, as it is mostly incompatible with smart contract platforms.
-With many of the top decentralized exchanges only hosting Ethereum-based ERC20 tokens, Bitcoin Cash is essentially left out from the decentralized marketplace.
+Like Bitcoin, which Bitcoin Cash supporters have dubbed 'Bitcoin Core', it is harder to buy, sell, or trade Bitcoin Cash (BCH) on decentralized exchanges, as it is mostly incompatible with smart contract platforms.
+With many of the top decentralized exchanges only hosting Ethereum-based ERC-20 tokens, Bitcoin Cash is essentially left out of most decentralized marketplaces.
 One Bitcoin Cash exchange that allows for cross-chain and blockchain-agnostic asset exchange is AtomicDEX, enabling anyone to easily buy, sell, or trade their BCH with many other native blockchain assets.
-With the support of the BCH community, Komodo has recently raised funds for the integration of the SLP token standard, which is native to the Bitcoin Cash blockchain network.
-If you are a trader who wants full control over your keys and your coins, a DEX like AtomicDEX could be the right choice.
-Thousands of assets across dozens of blockchain networks are supported on AtomicDEX, including Bitcoin, Dogecoin, Zcash, Qtum, and many more.

 Storing Bitcoin Cash

-If you're looking for a Bitcoin Cash wallet, there are many centralized and decentralized crypto storage options, with 23 wallets listed on the Bitcoin Cash website alone.
-There are two extremely popular wallets for BCH.
-The first is the Bitcoin.com wallet, cleverly using the moniker of Bitcoin (although some consider to be confusing/misleading) to attract users to BCH.
+If you're looking for a Bitcoin Cash wallet, there are many centralized and decentralized crypto storage options.
+There are two popular wallets for BCH.
+The first is the Bitcoin.com wallet, cleverly using the moniker of Bitcoin (although some consider being confusing/misleading) to attract users to BCH.
 The second is the Electron Cash wallet.
-These are both hot wallets available on mobile and desktop, and provide good options for users to send and receive BCH.
+These are both hot wallets available on mobile and desktop, and both provide good options for users to send and receive BCH.
+As one of the largest cryptocurrencies, Bitcoin Cash also has many cold storage and hardware wallet options like Ledger and Trezor.